crawl/crawl/crawl-ref/docs/crawl_manual.rst

 which decreases the amount of damage you take from most types of injury.
 The heavier an armour is, the more AC (armour class) it will provide, at the expense of your EV (evasion) and stealth.
-Wearing heavy armour also increases your chances of miscasting spells, an effect which is only slightly reduced by your Armour skill.
+Wearing heavy armour also increases your chances of miscasting spells and slow your attacks with missile weapons, effects which are only slightly reduced by your Armour skill.
 These penalties are larger if you have low Strength.

 A shield normally increases neither your AC nor your evasion, but it lets you attempt to block melee attacks and some ranged attacks aimed at you.
 Wearing a